Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/heropack/damage_types.md

 ### Default damage types

-There are already several damage types you have access to from the base mod, they include... `ATLANTEAN_STEEL, BLUNT, BULLET, CACTUS, COLD, COSMIC, ELECTRICIITY, ENERGY, ETERNIUM, EXPLOSION, FIRE, MAGIC, SHARP, SHURIKEN, SOUND, and THORNS` In order to use these check the base mods `heropack.json` `/hotline homepage` and make sure to use the correct formatting in your data or power file.
-You can use damage types in damage profles `/hotline damage profiles`.
+There are already several damage types you have access to from the [base mod](https://github.com/Heropack-Hotline/heropack-hotline-storage/blob/main/Fiskheroes%202.4.0%20Extracted.zip), they include... `ATLANTEAN_STEEL, BLUNT, BULLET, CACTUS, COLD, COSMIC, ELECTRICIITY, ENERGY, ETERNIUM, EXPLOSION, FIRE, MAGIC, SHARP, SHURIKEN, SOUND, and THORNS` In order to use these check the [base mod's](https://github.com/Heropack-Hotline/heropack-hotline-storage/blob/main/Fiskheroes%202.4.0%20Extracted.zip) `heropack.json` and make sure to use the correct formatting in your data or power file.
+You can use damage types in damage profles.

 ### Creating your own damage types